Taxation of international executives

 Foreign-source interest income is not taxable assuming that the individual qualifies as a NRPP.

-As from fiscal year 2018, a 40% rent amount can be deducted for tax purposes, provided certain conditions are met.
+As from fiscal year 2018, a 40 percent rent amount can be deducted for tax purposes, provided certain conditions are met.
 In order to avoid making this sample calculation more complex, we have assumed that the deduction requirements are not met.